You are here:

 District 3 - Dan Brady

-Dan Brady is the current Vice-President of the Cuyahoga County Council, having been elected by his colleagues to a two-year term beginning in 2013.
+Dan Brady is the current President of the Cuyahoga County Council, having been elected by his colleagues to a two-year term beginning in 2015.
 Mr. Brady's priorities are to cultivate state, federal, and local resources by working with elected representatives, achieve community goals in cooperation with local development corporations, and work with business and community organizations to create and preserve jobs.
 He would like to promote regional development with a focus on research and development, and medical, high-technology, and “green” industries.
 Mr. Brady has also focused on retaining and improving the county’s quality health and human services efforts.

 In addition to being elected to Cleveland City Council three times, Mr. Brady served as a State Senator for the 23rd Senate District, and a State Representative, Ohio House District 17.
 He also served as a special advisor to Mayor Frank Jackson to develop a strategic business plan for Cleveland Public Power.